Invent Clinical Scholars Program

 Step 6: Admissions decisions

-The admissions committee will review all application materials and select two candidates for the program.
+The admissions committee will review all application materials and select candidates for the program.
 Decisions will be shared with all candidates.

 Questions?